Is this topic for you?

 Before a C-section, a needle called an IV is put in one of the mother's veins to give fluids and medicine (if needed) during the surgery.
 She will then get medicine (either epidural or spinal anesthesia) to numb her belly and legs.
 Fast-acting general anesthesia, which makes the mother sleep during the surgery, is only used in an emergency.

-Once the anesthesia is working, the doctor makes the incision.
+After the anesthesia is working, the doctor makes the incision.
 Usually it is made low across the belly, just above the pubic hair line.
 This may be called a "bikini cut."
 Sometimes the incision is made from the navel down to the pubic area.
 See a picture of C-section incisions.
 After lifting the baby out, the doctor removes the placenta and closes the incision with stitches.

 How long does it take to recover from a C-section?